-In addition at completion of Falcon Australia's Beetaloo Farm-out, Falcon Australia paid the TOG Group \$5 million to acquire 5%; and CR Innovations AG ("CRIAG") \$999,000 to acquire 3% of their respective overriding royalties over Falcon Australia's exploration permits in the Beetaloo Basin.
+At completion of Falcon Australia's Beetaloo Farm-out, Falcon Australia paid the TOG Group \$5 million to acquire 5%; and CR Innovations AG ("CRIAG") \$999,000 to acquire 3% of their respective overriding royalties over Falcon Australia's exploration permits in the Beetaloo Basin.
 The overriding royalty is now at 4%.
 Falcon Australia and the Farminees have the option to reduce this royalty further to 1% by the exercise of two 5 year call options.
-The call options will be funded by Falcon Australia and each of the Farminees in proportion to their interest in the permits.
+The call options will be funded by Falcon Australia and each of the Farminees in proportion to their interest in the permits, if exercised.

-On 3 November 2014 the Group announced, that was notified by the Petroleum Agency of South Africa ("PASA") that a decision has been taken to proceed with processing of the Company's application for a shale gas exploration licence in South Africa's Karoo Basin.
-In addition, the South African Department of Mineral Resources ("DMR") informed members of South Africa's parliament that the government was soon expected to issue companies with licences to explore for shale gas.
+On 3 November 2014 the Group announced it was notified by the Petroleum Agency of South Africa ("PASA") that a decision had been taken to proceed with processing of the Company's application for a shale gas exploration licence in South Africa's Karoo Basin.
+In addition, DMR informed members of South Africa's parliament that the government was soon expected to issue companies with licences to explore for shale gas.